+As expected, we find that viewing angle and jet's core half-opening opening angle have a significant impact on the detectability of the afterglow, with lower viewing angles $\theta_\textrm{v}/\theta_\textrm{c}$ corresponding to increased detectability.
 The best chances of detecting the jet afterglow of a BNS merger are at radio (e.g., SKA, ngVLA) or near-infrared (e.g., \textit{JWST}) wavelengths at later times (Figures \ref{fig:detfracsAG} and \ref{fig:detfracsmaxtime}).
 This is partially due to the difficulty in localizing an afterglow (or kilonova) on rapid timescales ($<$\,$1$ d) to an area small enough for the sensitive wide field instruments (e.g., \textit{Rubin}, \textit{Roman}, \textit{ULTRASAT}).
 Instruments such as \textit{Einstein Probe} with a 3600 deg$^2$ field of view are prime for rapid observations of the full sky localization of a GW event, especially during O5 and XG, but these instruments lack the sensitivity to detect the majority of afterglows that are likely to be produced by these GW events.
 Therefore, if the afterglow (or kilonova) is not rapidly localized and targeted at $<$\,$1$ d the prospects improve at $\gtrsim$\,$20$ d at radio wavelengths and $\sim$\,$100$ d in the near-infrared.
 Over these later timescales it is easy to re-point deep field instruments, and improve their likelihood of detecting the emission from the jet, though the issue of their field of regard remains.

 We find that for LVK O5 there are several telescopes that are useful for detecting the late-time afterglow of a BNS merger.
-For example, on timescales of $>$\,$10$ days \textit{JWST} can detect $\sim$\,$27\%$ of all simulated afterglows, SKA can detect $\sim$\,$25\%$, and \textit{Chandra} can detect $\sim$\,$10\%$.
+For example, on timescales of $>$\,$10$ days \textit{JWST} can detect $\sim$\,$6.4\%$ of all simulated afterglows, SKA can detect $\sim$\,$7.5\%$, and \textit{Chandra} can detect $\sim$\,$0.4\%$.
 Similar detection likelihoods are expected during the A\# era (McIver et al. in prep.), which will follow the O5 run prior to the implementation of XG detectors.